guiribmedeiros/ecoleta-api/README.md

 npm run migrate
 ```

-After building your database, you may use the `db:seed` command to seed it.
+After building your database, you may use the `seed` command to seed it.

 ```
-npm run db:seed
+npm run seed
 ```

 Finally, the `serve` script starts your Node.js "development server" on port 8000.